 Elevation Gain: 1,560-ft.

 The Bear Creek National Recreation Trail starts on the west side of Highway 550, 2.5 miles south of Ouray.
 (See driving directions.)
-Carefully cross to the west side of the road and then follow the trail as it climbs over a road tunnel to the north of the parking lot.
-In a short distance reach the trailhead registry and the beginning of a series of long, moderately steep switchback ascending the east side of the Uncompahgre Gorge, a deep mountain canyon formed by the Uncompahgre River and Red Mountain Creek south of Ouray.
+From the parking area on the east side of the road, carefully cross to the west side of the road and then follow the trail as it climbs over a road tunnel to the north of the parking lot.
+In a short distance reach the trailhead registry and the beginning of a series of long, moderately steep switchback ascending the east side of the Uncompahgre Gorge, a deep mountain canyon formed by the Uncompahgre River.

-The lower sections of the switchbacks climb through a mixed conifer forest passing some impressive old white firs.
+The lower sections of the switchbacks climb through a mixed conifer forest, passing some impressive old white firs.
 As the trail gains elevation the trees give way to open slopes.
 Here the trail ascends through rock slides composed of slate and quartzite.
 Terrific views open to the Mt.
-Sneffels range across the valley to the wesst and the town of Ouray to the north.
+Sneffels range across the valley to the west and the town of Ouray to the north.